 The Open Flockbook Project tracks individual Soay sheep in North America for the benefit of interested keepers and breeders of these animals.

-The OFP focuses on the genetics of Soay sheep in North America, their ancestors, their descendants, their phenotypic traits, and what it all means.
+The OFP focuses on the genealogy of Soay sheep in North America: their ancestors, their descendants, and what it all means.
 We do not make subjective judgments about the merits or authenticity of a particular animal.
-Our purpose is to assemble accurate ancestries, to collect accurate and objective phenotypic descriptions, and to carry out quantitative analyses based on data.
+Our purpose is to assemble accurate ancestries and to enable quantitative analyses based on the data.
 As with all such enterprises, the accuracy of the information we provide depends on the accuracy of the data that each breeder or owner reports.

 The On-line OFP database allows owners and prospective owners to make their own judgments about a particular Soay sheep they currently own or are considering buying, using the pedigree information available here.
-The value of an animal is a reflection of its ancestors, the depth of its pedigree, and the reputations of the breeders involved.
+For some buyers, the value of an animal is a reflection of its ancestors, the depth of its pedigree, and the reputations of the breeders involved.
 Most Soay owners consider the diverse backgrounds evident in the lambs that appear each spring to be one of the strengths of the Soay community here in North America.
-In other words, there is no single, one-size-fits-all standard appropriate to all corners of the North American Soay community.
+In other words, there is no single, one-size-fits-all standard appropriate to all corners of the North American Soay world.

 There are no charges or fees, and we receive no compensation.

-We provide a web-based version of the OFP database that is available to anyone.
-The web version allows you to search for a specific Soay sheep by name, and examine its pedigree, reverse pedigree (offspring) and breeding history.
+The web-based version of the OFP database allows you to search for a specific Soay sheep by name and examine its pedigree, reverse pedigree (offspring) and breeding history.
 You can also construct hypothetical pedigrees for offspring of matings you might be contemplating.
+The display for a given animal also highlights its common ancestor, providing a quick-and-dirty look at potential inbreeding issues.
 This resource is freely available on-line for anyone to use, including those who do not yet own Soay but may be thinking of starting a flock.

-We normally distribute reports and analyses as Acrobat (pdf) files delivered as e-mail attachments.
+We distribute reports and analyses as PDF files via e-mail attachments.

 As we began to assemble our flock of Soay sheep in the summer of 2004, we gradually realized the importance of tracking the ancestors of our animals in as much detail as possible.
-With the generous cooperation of several other Soay breeders, we began to build a database of descriptive information not only for each sheep we acquired, but also for hundreds of Soays other breeders had owned or simply knew about.
-We also made use of the available SOA and RBST flockbooks.
+With the generous cooperation of several other Soay breeders, we began collecting information on the ancestry of not only each sheep we acquired, but also for hundreds of Soays other breeders had owned or simply knew about.
+We also made use of the available SOA and RBST flockbooks to fill in gaps.

 It was immediately interesting to see how pedigrees began to tie together just a few generations back, and it soon became apparent that the analytical power and utility of the database grew as the number of interrelated animals that it contained grew.
 In effect, we could search for traits and track patterns of inheritance in an extended family of more or less related animals all across North America.
 We could make lists of descendants, ancestors, siblings.
 We also were able to develop a much more detailed understanding of the genetic structure of the Soay population in North America generally, giving us objective criteria for evaluating our breeding program and assisting other breeders along the same lines.
 The result is the OFP.